- Current students

 Explore your options

 Come and learn about computing in the twenty first century with our state of the art labs and equipment.

-We’re home to New Zealand's first Cybersecurity Research Centre.
-Opened in 2012 in collaboration with Japan's National Institute of Information and Communications technology (NICT), it's an example of cutting edge technology being developed right here on campus.
+We’re home to New Zealand’s first Cybersecurity Research Centre.
+In collaboration with Japan’s National Institute of Information and Communications Technology (NICT), it’s an example of cutting-edge technology being developed right here on-campus.